Specification

 timeout: "30s"

-Plain (single-line logfmt, keys stripped, for compact scanning):
+Plain (single-line logfmt, formatting suffixes stripped, for compact scanning):

 Note: